 <project_id>

-is the ID of the project, e.g. automotive.ankaios<badge_type>
+is the ID of the project, e.g. automotive.ankaios<component>

 SDV badges are only available for projects who chose to enter the SDV Maturity assessment program.
 The badges can be checked in the “SDV Maturity Assessment” tab of projects.